timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 80-MISCELLANEOUS INVESTIGATION REQUIREMENTS AND OTHER DUTIES/CHAPTER 80-MISCELLANEOUS INVESTIGATION REQUIREMENTS AND OTHER DUTIES.md

   * (B) determination by a commanding officer that that individual has committed an offense described in subparagraph (A).

-* (2) An individual described in this paragraph in an individual who has a security clearance and is—
+* (2) An individual described in this paragraph is an individual who has a security clearance and is—

   * (A) a flag officer;